Tiemonto/Waikato-Air-PYTHON2/README.txt

 # Waikato-Air-Program
-Run the program and follow instructions.
+Run the program and follow instructions as this is the test branch.
+No error catching or restrictions on answers.
+Par from that fully functional.
-This is the test branch of the program, input answers correctly as there is no error catching.